 For this model, the case size/diameter is 38.3 mm with a case thickness of 13.75 mm.
 The case material is stainless steel with both polished and brushed areas (as the vintage cases were finished).
 Case lug width is 20 mm and the lug to lug length is 46.5 mm.
 Less than a millimeter greater in thickness and case diameter than it’s predecessor and very close to the vintage case dimensions described above (37.5 mm diameter, 13.0 mm thickness, 44.5 mm lug to lug length for the vintage).
 The movement in the re-edition is a manual winding chronograph Sellita SW510 M BH b, sporting a sapphire crystal and a water resistance of 100 meters.

 The other model in for review is Nivada’s “broad arrow” Chronomaster Aviator Sea Diver automatic (Ref.
 86002A01).
 The case size/diameter is the same as the manual’s, 38.3 mm.
-The case thickness is 1 mm greater than it’s manual counterpart at 14.8 mm.
-Case again is stainless steel with both polished and brushed finishes with a black aluminum bezel insert and a matte black dial.
+The case thickness is 1 mm greater than its manual counterpart at 14.8 mm.
+The case again is stainless steel with both polished and brushed finishes with a black aluminum bezel insert and a matte black dial.
 The case lug distance is 20 mm and the lug to lug distance is 46.5 mm same as are the manual re-edition figures.
 The movement in this particular variance is a self-winding chronograph, Sellita SW510 BH b.
 It’s adorned with a box-type sapphire crystal and is water-resistant to 100 meters water resistance.
 The weight of the head only is 69 grams, 79 grams with a leather strap, 95 grams with a rubber strap, 114 grams with a steel Oyster-style bracelet, and 141 grams with steel beads of rice bracelet.